 Environmental factors which include toxins such as pesticides, food additives which contain compounds that increase the production of DHT and the lack of zinc (important mineral in metabolizing hormones) in our soil all contribute to increasing the chance of developing prostate enlargement.

-To decrease the possibility of developing an enlarged prostate, men should eat a diet rich in fiber including organic fruits and vegetables, limit the intake of meat to fish and poultry, take herbal supplements and be checked by their doctor once a year after the age of 40.
+To decrease the possibility of developing an enlarged prostate, men should eat a diet rich in fiber including organic fruits and vegetables, limit the intake of meat to fish and poultry, take herbal supplements and be checked by a Fertility Plus doctor once a year after the age of 40

 “By age 70, almost all men have some prostate enlargement,” states the National Cancer Institute.
 The three most common prostate conditions are prostatitis, enlarged prostate and prostate cancer.
 One condition does not necessarily lead to another condition, and not all conditions are cancer.
 However, according to NCI, prostate cancer is the second most common type of cancer in American men.